 How is a dental bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Henderson will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Nguyen will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.